 The Provost's Research Fund is open to the entire faculty and provides reassigned time to pursue scholarly and creative projects.
-These funds are made available through a competitive process and faculty awards are selected by the Provost's Committee on Reassigned Time to Pursue Scholarly and Creative Projects.
+These funds are made available from time to time through a competitive process and faculty awards are selected by the Provost's Committee on Reassigned Time to Pursue Scholarly and Creative Projects.